heyjva/support/content/src/voice-pe/customzing/reassemble.md

    ![Attach the mute switch](/static/img/voice-pe/voice_assemble_mute_switch_480.webp)

-6. Attach the PCB
+6. Attaching the PCB.
    - Take the crosshead screwdriver and the 4 screws and attach the PCB.

     ![Attach the PCB](/static/img/voice-pe/14_add_pcb_screws_small.png)

-7. Place the top cover onto the device
+7. Placing the top cover onto the device.
    1. Pick up the top cover and orient it to fit the case.
       - The 2 holes should be above the microphones.
       - Watch out for the side with the wider border.